SnapXL/SnapX/.github/Logo/README.txt

 I'm not responsible for any legal issues that may arise from using these logos.
 You've been warned.

 - Unsued programmer

+SNAPX IS NOT AFFILIATED WITH UBUNTU, FEDORA OR TUX.
+ALL LOGOS BELONG TO THEIR RESPECTIVE OWNERS.